The Little Cannabis Glossary

 The method of use also has an impact on the effects experienced and on their strength.

 Terp sauce is a concentrated cannabis extract similar to wax and shatter but in the form of a sticky, gelatinous, usually gold or amber-coloured liquid.
-Unlike concentrates, terp sauce has a stronger concentration of terpenes and a lower concentration of cannabinoids.
+Unlike concentrates, terp sauce has a higher concentration of terpenes and a lower concentration of cannabinoids.
 Actually, the terpene content in typical terp sauces exceeds 50%.

 Cannabis tinctures are liquid cooking ingredients obtained either by macerating cannabis flowers in flavourless neutral spirits that are then boiled several hours or through a CO2 extraction process.
 The liquid obtained is usually mixed with a neutral oil and is often sold in dropper bottles.